World's Gone Wrong

-World's Gone Wrong is the upcoming 16th studio album by the American singer-songwriter Lucinda Williams.
-It will be released on January 23, 2026, under Williams' own label Highway 20 Records with distribution by Thirty Tigers.
+World's Gone Wrong is the sixteenth studio album by the American singer-songwriter Lucinda Williams.
+It was released on January 23, 2026, under Williams' own label Highway 20 Records with distribution by Thirty Tigers.

 Background

-World's Gone Wrong features nine original songs composed by Williams and a cover of Bob Marley and the Wailers' "So Much Trouble in the World", seen here as a duet with Mavis Staples.
+World's Gone Wrong features nine original songs composed by Williams and a cover of Bob Marley and the Wailers' "So Much Trouble in the World", heard here as a duet with Mavis Staples.
 The album also features additional guest appearances from Brittney Spencer ("The World's Gone Wrong" and "Something's Gotta Give") and Norah Jones ("We've Come Too Far to Turn Around").

-The album was co-produced by Tom Overby and Ray Kennedy and recorded at the Room & Board Studio in Nashville, Tennessee.
+The album was produced by Tom Overby and Ray Kennedy and recorded at the Room & Board Studio in Nashville, Tennessee.

 Promotion

-The album's lead single, "The World's Gone Wrong", was released on October 30, 2025 simultaneously with the album's announcement.
+The album's lead single, "The World's Gone Wrong", was released on October 30, 2025, simultaneously with the album's announcement.
 A performance video coincided with the song's release.
+The second single, "So Much Trouble in the World", was released on December 12, 2025.

+Critical reception

+In an article published by the Oxford American, writer Jim Beaugez commented, "World’s Gone Wrong articulates the anger, hope, and inspiration she’s carried since the protests of her youth, with songs that explore the struggles of race, poverty, and trauma that continue to shadow America today."
+The article also references parallels with the 2017 Jesmyn Ward novel Sing, Unburied, Sing, which inspired the song "Sing Unburied Sing": "In the same way Ward uses song as a medium for the marginalized, Williams recognizes the act of singing as protest and affirmation."
+John Amen of Beats Per Minute wrote, "Williams examines the 'dark age' we’re currently traversing but refuses to surrender to despair".
+He concluded, "World’s Gone Wrong extends Williams’ fertile run, infused with the aesthetic adventurousness and undiluted honesty that have characterized her work for over four decades".